quidphp/project/README.md

 Once this is complete, simply follow these steps:
 1. Make sure the [storage](storage) and [public](public) folders are writable by your web server (including subdirectories).
-2. Configure an Apache Virtual Host in order to have your domain resolves to the document root [public](public).
+2. Configure an Apache Virtual Host in order to have a domain pointing to the [public](public) document root.
 3. Import [storage/sql/project.sql.zip](storage/sql/project.sql.zip) within a new Mysql/MariaDB database.
 4. Update the scheme hosts and database parameters within the [env.php](env.php) file.
 5. Not required, but you are encouraged to change the namespace of all PHP classes within the [private/php](private/php) folder.
 The default namespace is Project.
+You will also need to change the namespace of the Boot class within the [public/index.php](public/index.php) entry file.
 6. From your web browser, enter the URL to the [public/index.php](public/index.php) entry file.

 ## Requirement